Do quotable lines about politics tend to be correct?

 Fear and hatred are driving forces in politics

 Order and coercion are the fundamental elements of politics

 Interestingly, these are similar to the main results in a post I wrote on the intuitions of political scientists.

 In terms of the contemporary truth value of these sayings, the results are mixed.
 Best might be the traditional wisdom on the importance of order and perhaps the dangers of revolution.
-More problematic are views on regime types and expectations that age or power can change one’s character.
+Research has been less kind to wisdom on regime types and expectations that age or power change a person’s character.

 Of course, these problems, particularly with types of regimes, may be attributed to different circumstances at the time when the lines were written or uttered.
-As Salisbury’s epigram above indicates, the nature of politics may be changing over time.
-Most of our current knowledge of politics is based on data and evidence from approximately the past century and one could argue that contemporary politics is very different from politics in the past, when most of their lines were written, not least in the unexpected spread of democracy and prosperity and their endurance.
+As the epigram to this post indicates, the nature of politics may be changing over time.
+Most of our current knowledge of politics is based on data and evidence from approximately the past century and one could argue that contemporary politics is very different from politics in the past, when most of their lines were written, not least in the unexpected spread and endurance of democracy and prosperity.
 Politics under conditions of autocracy and Malthusian economics likely inspires a very different kind of knowledge than what counts for wisdom today.

 When you undertake to run a revolution, the difficulty is not to make it go; it is to hold it in check. - de Mirabeau

 There was reason to fear that the Revolution, like Saturn, might devour in turn each one of her children. - Vergniaud